 Wide temperature capability: -300 °C to +310 °C

-Process benefits: the two-stage mixing speeds improve blend uniformity; controlled temperature/pressure molding promotes tighter molecular bonding among ingredients, enhancing anti-fracture performance.
+Process benefits: The two-stage mixing speeds enhance blend uniformity, while controlled temperature and pressure molding promote tighter molecular bonding among ingredients, thereby improving anti-fracture performance..

 Detailed Examples (Implementation)